-The script takes two variables:
+The script takes four variables:

 Variable Description

-metric The metric to be evaluated.
+summary The summary metric to be evaluated.

+history The list of recent metrics, merged to produce the summary metric.

+latest The latest metric.

 component The service definition component associated with the metric.
 This variable is not used within the example script above.